learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 post.author = Author.new(name: "Lasandra Gulgowski")
 ```

-In the previous section, `author.posts` always exists, even if it's an empty
+In the previous section, once the `has_many` relationship is defined in the
+`Author` model, `author.posts` always exists, even if it's an empty array.
+Here,
-array.
-Here, `post.author` is `nil` until the author is defined, so using
+`post.author` is `nil` until the author is defined, so using
 `post.author.create` would throw an error.
 Instead, Active Record allows us to
 prepend the attribute with `build_` or `create_`.
 The `create_` option will
 persist to the database for you.